tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Entities with this component represent a resource.

+#### Movable

+Entities with this component can move and may change the direction they are looking.

 #### SortOrder

 Entities may have a certain order in a block.
 The sort order component stores this attribute.